KumaranShivam5/chandra-ML/readme.md

 All the data for this work is in the folder *_data_* folder.

 <small>
 Due to size constrains of this github, the data is not included in this repository.
 It is uploaded to the google drive *drive link* in a zipped file.
-Download and extract the folder in this directory and do not change the file names.
+Download and extract the folder in this directory and do not change the file names. the **data** folder should be in the same directory as *choices.py* and *utilities_v2.py* files
 </small>